Modular curves $X_0(N)$ of density degree $5$: Introduction

 \end{thm}

 \begin{thm}[Hwang, Jeon; Derickx, Orlić \cite{Hwang2023, DerickxOrlic23}] The modular curve $X_0(N)$ has infinitely many points of degree $4$ over $\Q$ if and only if

 \end{thm}

-From these results, it is easy to determine the modular curves of the form $X_0(N)$ with density degree $1$, $2$, $3$ and $4$.
-For example, $X_0(N)$ has density degree $4$ if and only if $N$ occurs in the set of \Cref{quarticthm} but not in the sets of Theorems \ref{thmquadratic} and \ref{thmcubic}.
-Motivated by the recent work of Kadets and Vogt \cite{KV2025} on density degrees, we determine all curves $X_0(N)$ with density degree equal to $5$.
-Our main result is the following theorem: \begin{thm} The modular curve $X_0(N)$ has density degree $\min(\delta(X_0(N)/\Q))$ equal to $5$ if and only if $N=109$. \end{thm}
+From these results, it is easy to determine the modular curves of the form $X_0(N)$ with minimum density degree $1$, $2$, $3$ and $4$.
+For example, $X_0(N)$ has minimum density degree $4$ if and only if $N$ occurs in the set of \Cref{quarticthm} but not in the sets of Theorems \ref{thmquadratic} and \ref{thmcubic}.
+Motivated by the recent work of Kadets and Vogt \cite{KV2025} on density degrees, we determine all curves $X_0(N)$ with minimum density degree equal to $5$.
+Our main result is the following theorem: \begin{thm} The modular curve $X_0(N)$ has minimum density degree $\min(\delta(X_0(N)/\Q))$ equal to $5$ if and only if $N=109$. \end{thm}

+As a guiding geometric intuition, the exceptional nature of the level $N=109$ can be attributed to the fact that $X_0(109)$ is the unique modular curve $X_0(N)$ with $\mathbb{Q}$-gonality~$5$, that is, it admits a non-constant $\mathbb{Q}$-rational morphism of minimal degree~$5$ to $\mathbb{P}^1$.
+Moreover, this exceptional nature does not arise from degree $5$ $\mathbb{Q}$-rational maps to elliptic curves of positive rank, since no modular curve $X_0(N)$ admits such a map; see \Cref{thm:pos_rank_penta}.

+The curve $X_0(109)$ being the unique curve of density degree $5$ seems to fit into a broader pattern.
+Indeed, density degrees appear to be much rarer in odd degree: $X_0(54), X_0(64)$, and $X_0(81)$ are the only curves $X_0(N)$ whose minimum density degree is equal to $3$ by \Cref{thmcubic}.
+By contrast, there are many more curves $X_0(N)$ of density degrees $2$ and $4$, see \Cref{thmquadratic} and \Cref{quarticthm}.

+A partial geometric explanation of this phenomenon is as follows.
+It is much easier to obtain morphisms from $X_0(N)$ of even degree because all Atkin-Lehner involutions $w_d$ are of degree $2$ and the degeneracy maps $X_0(N)\to X_0(M)$ are often of even degree.
+We often found that maps of minimal degree to $\PP^1$ (\cite{NajmanOrlic22}) and elliptic curves (\cite{Hwang2023, DerickxOrlic23}) factor through Atkin-Lehner quotients, making them of even degree.

-This main theorem is an important step in determining all curves $X_0(N)$ with infinitely many quintic points.
-In fact, if a curve has infinitely many quintic points, then it has to have density degree $\leq 5$.
-And our result completes the classification of all modular curves of density degree $\leq 5$.
-So, in order to determine all curves $X_0(N)$ with infinitely many quintic points, it suffices to determine for the explicit list $X_0(N)$ of density degree $\leq 4$ whether they have infinitely many quintic points.
+Theorem~\ref{densitydeg5thm} is an important step in determining all curves $X_0(N)$ with infinitely many quintic points.
+In fact, if a curve has infinitely many quintic points, then it has to have minimum density degree $\leq 5$.
+And our result completes the classification of all modular curves of minimum density degree $\leq 5$.
+It is important to note that this does not amount to a complete classification of all curves with infinitely many quintic points: while every curve of minimum density degree $5$ necessarily has infinitely many quintic points, the latter phenomenon may also occur for curves of a smaller minimum density degree.
+Therefore, in order to determine all curves $X_0(N)$ with infinitely many quintic points, it suffices to determine for the explicit list $X_0(N)$ of minimum density degree $\leq 4$ whether they have infinitely many quintic points.
 With some extra work, we are able to prove the following:

 \begin{thm} The modular curve $X_0(N)$ has infinitely many points of degree $5$ for The modular curve $X_0(N)$ has only finitely many points of degree $5$ for $N\geq192$ and

 \end{thm}

 \begin{remark} With the above theorem, there are 30 levels $N$ for which we do not know yet if there are infinitely many quintic points.
 These levels are